JRocketNFT/mirrorbot/README.md

 # mirrorbot
 Bot for mirroring discord channels.

 This bot was purchased originally for mirroring discord content from one channel to another.
 I had to accomplish my own edits to get it to work appropriately.
 Below are the instructions to use the bot.
 I am in no way a bot wiz.
 I develop on what is available to make it easier for beginners like myself.
+If you'd like to support us you can buy an NFT at https://opensea.io/collection/cryptokidsdaogen1

 REQUIREMENTS